Exaeretia umbraticostella

-Exaeretia umbraticostella is a moth in the family Depressariidae.
+Exaeretia umbraticostella is a species of moth in the family Depressariidae.
 It is found in North America, where it has been recorded from South Dakota and British Columbia to Texas and California.

+Description

 The wingspan is 16–19 mm.
 The forewings are light reddish ochreous with small diffused blackish-fuscous spots on the costa and around the termen.
 There is a conspicuous, outwardly diffused blackish-fuscous shade on the middle of the costa, preceded by two minute discal dots of the same colour.
 There is a light fuscous shade from the costal patch, around the termen to near the middle of the inner margin.
 The hindwings are shining greyish fuscous.

+Ecology and behaviour

 The larvae feed on Balsamohirza sagittata and Helianthus pumilus.

 They feed within tubes, formed from tied terminal leaves.
-A single larvae may construct several tubes.
-Full-grown larvae reach a length of 11–12 mm.
-They have a light yellowish body and light brown head.
-Pupation takes place in debris at the base of the plant.